 Bring a photograph of yourself for our records – anything from a passport picture, to a grad photo to a head shot will be fine.

 We accept 32 students every year, and they go into two first year groups of 16 students each.
 The audition, therefore, is competitive, which is a good thing.
 If you are accepted you know that you have earned a place in the school and have some ability.
 If you are not accepted, then maybe you need to consider other study options, or need to get a little more experience before trying again.
-We have seen students who audition a second and even a third time before getting in.

 Still have questions: Call or e-mail Jude Beny or email at email@example.com.